Once-genteel Caracas plaza is ground zero for protests

 "It's a battlefield, no one can get outside.
 I don't think it's going to stop soon," said 71-year-old Maria Cristina Suarez who has a bird's eye view of the worst fighting from her 13th-floor apartment on an avenue leading off the plaza.

-"I don't support violence, but I do support the cause of these boys," she added, as neighbours nodded in agreement.
+"I don't support violence, but I do support the cause of these boys," she added, as neighbors nodded in agreement.

 TEENAGE WASTELAND